-There are two lakes but people tend to just walk around the larger lake.
+Willen Lake isn’t one lake, it’s actually two.
+People tend to just walk around the larger lake though.
 The car park is next to the main facilities; there is a pub, a hotel, watersports centre, miniature railway, football pitches, high ropes course and splash park.
 There are a couple of nice playground areas, each one designed for a different age range.
 The kids really like the playground and there’s a good variety of equipment for them to explore.
 The two sections are next to each other, are fenced off and have a gate between them which is quite handy if you have multiple age-ranges.
 Plus it’s next to the toilets and you can get a coffee which makes life a lot easier.
 Be warned though pretty much every time I’ve used this loo it’s been gross so don’t let small kids in there on their own until you’ve had a look.

-The lake itself (well actually there are two) is a decent size and it takes a reasonable amount of time to get round but isn’t so long that complaints of legs hurting kick in.
+The larger lake is a decent size and it takes a reasonable amount of time to get round but isn’t so long that complaints of legs hurting kick in.
 There’s lots of wildlife to spot, mainly ducks, geese and swans and there is a dedicated feeding platform for them.
 There is a fitness trail that runs alongside the main route around the lake so you can intermittently prove how fit you are to the kids by doing two push-ups before they decide they want a turn.
 The footpaths around the lake are good and easy for everyone to get around on.
 Dogs are allowed everywhere as well.
 I really like a wander around Willen Lake with the kids.
 It’s popular and in the middle of a city but once you’re away from the main facilities it feels really peaceful.
-It’s flat all the way round so it’s an easy walk for even the smallest legs.
-It’s actually a fairly sheltered spot as well so autumn and winter walks are just as good a summer ones.
+The footpaths are flat all the way round so it’s an easy walk for even the smallest legs.
+Willen Lake is actually a fairly sheltered spot as well so autumn and winter walks are just as good a summer ones.

 You can also easily access the Tree Cathedral and Peace Pagoda from Willen Lake.
 These are less popular than the lake itself but fascinating and worth the short walk.
 If you like running then there is a 5k parkrun on site every Saturday.